jasonhemann/21FA-CS3800/syllabus.md

 conduct this course, and your continued suggestions will help lead to continued improvements.
 These exams are at the dates laid out on the calendar and as discussed in class; we will not have a final exam.

+We added an additional, optional final.
+We will score the exam portion of your grade as the best two out of three.

 ### TRACE evaluations